.: Statistics measured at iSoaker.com

 Build and Ergonomics .:

 The Super Storm feels built from decent quality plastic and the additional texturing and details enhance its feel.
 Straight from its packaging, this water blaster feels like it has some decent weight and shouldn't take long to get ready for action.
 However, things become less positive once it is filled with water and prepared for blasting.
 The Super Storm's large reservoir makes the back side feel rather heavy when filled.
 Perhaps some may be able to use its rounded design as a shoulder stock, but for me, the reservoir is not quite long enough to make it comfortable to use that way.
 The reservoir is also only cappy with a snap cap that has a small hole in its top to let air in as water is pumped from it.
 Unfortunately, such caps are prone to leaking if the blaster is angled in ways such that water is up against it.
 It may also dribble/spray slightly when running.
 Not a horrible problem, but something to make note of.
 That said, while the trigger grip and pump grip are comfortable to hold, pumping is not as smooth and easy as expected.
 First, the pump rod length is remarkably short for a water blaster of this size; the pump only slides about 5 centimeters (~2") out from the body and can only push a rather small amount of water per pump.
-I am unsure whether this is a problem with all Super Storm water blasters, but the one tested requires a solid 30-40 pumps to properly pressurize the chamber with the first 10-20 offering very little resistance.
+I am unsure whether this is a problem with all Super Storm water blasters, but the first one tested required a solid 30-40 pumps to properly pressurize the chamber with the first 10-20 offering very little resistance.
 However, as pressure build in its pressure chamber, pumping does get more difficult and the pump grip seems to bend the pump rod somewhat under the pressure.
 The trigger also becomes harder to pull as pressure increases.
 Of course, some may say that is just a minor price to pay for good performance.
 Ergonomics aside, the real question is: How well does the Adventure Force Super Storm perform?

 Overall Performance .: